 A bail bondsman is someone many people find themselves desperately needing unexpectedly.
 Often times, someone is arrested for doing something they didn’t even know was breaking the law.
 In South Florida there are a lot of sportsmen who find themselves in trouble for breaking fishing, lobstering or hunting laws.
 In other circumstances, such as domestic violence or driving under the influence, the person knew it was illegal, but wasn’t thinking clearly.
 And finally, there are those who forgot about a traffic violation or some other municipal citation.

 Whatever the reason for an arrest, no one wants to spend more time in jail than absolutely necessary.
 And we can thank our country’s Constitution for our ability to be granted bail.
 When you are put into a position where you are behind bars and at the mercy of someone other than yourself to get you out of jail, you’ll want to make sure you choose someone with experience, qualifications and a positive review history.
 Obviously, that person will be an experienced and licensed bail bond agent who has been in business in the area for several years.

 If the defendant does not show up for his or her court hearing as demanded by the judge prior to posting bail, this creates havoc for everyone who was involved with the bail bond, including the client who didn’t show up to their court date, the indemnitor and the bondsman.
-The bail now must be paid in full to the court and the defendant more than likely now has a new criminal charge filed against them and a new warrant issued for their arrest.
+The bail now must be paid in full to the court and the defendant more than likely has a new criminal charge has been filed against them and a new warrant issued for their arrest.

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now